-In support of our newly-launched ‘Language Matters’ campaign we’re delighted to host a guest post from author and campaigner Bob Berzins.
+In support of our ‘Language Matters’ campaign, which looks at how language is used to influence how we all think about wildlife, we’re delighted to host a guest post from author and campaigner Bob Berzins.
 Bob lives on the edge of the Peak District.
 Climbing on gritstone crags and running over the moorlands has brought him a deep understanding and appreciation of the Pennine uplands.
 He’s worked with activists and wildlife charities, spoken to police of all ranks and crime commissioners in an effort to improve the plight of wildlife in the National Park.
 He has also trained and worked as a counsellor which has helped him bring psychological depth to his writing.
 We reviewed Bob’s excellent first novel ‘Snared’ here.

 Language, Entitlement and Ownership – How to kill without feeling

 Almost every one of us has some level of kindness and compassion yet humanity as a whole repeats an endless cycle of atrocity, war and genocide.
 There are many factors responsible for such large scale violence but a long process of messaging and language almost always precedes the killing.
 We separate ourselves from the “Other” and only hear a narrative that reinforces the message they are worthless, bad and a threat to us.
 This is an example of all or nothing thinking, or in psychotherapy terms, Splitting.
 And if we delve into our psyche, we find that such splitting is an unconscious defence – we are defending ourselves from the ambiguity and uncertainty of having to deal with situations that aren’t clear cut and would lead to anguish and turmoil in ourselves.
 Certainty is easier.
 Unconscious simply means the sum of experiences we’ve had that leads us to act without thinking, in this case a constant messaging that somebody or something is all bad.
 This in turn, gives us “permission” to do something bad to them.